Asbestosis

 • Ships & shipyards

 When asbestos dust is inhaled into the lungs, microscopic fibers may get stuck in the alveoli.
-The human body cannot remove or break down these durable fibers, and so they constantly irritate the alveoli.
-Over several decades, healthy lung tissue becomes inflamed and scar tissue forms.
+The human body cannot remove or break down these durable fibers.

 Risk Factors for Asbestosis